ECB Default Judgment in NYC: How to Vacate, What It Costs, and Why 48% of Contractors Get One

 If the respondent does not appear on the hearing date and has not requested an adjournment, the OATH hearing officer enters a default judgment.
 There is no trial.
 No evidence is presented.
 The violation is deemed proven by default, and the penalty is set at the maximum amount allowed for that violation class.

-For Class 1 (immediately hazardous) violations, the default penalty ranges from $2,500 to $25,000 depending on the specific violation type.
-For Class 2 violations, penalties range from $1,500 to $10,000.
-Even Class 3 violations carry default penalties of $500 to $5,000.
+For Class 1 (immediately hazardous) violations, the default penalty commonly falls in the $2,500 to $25,000 range depending on the specific violation type.
+For Class 2 violations, penalties typically range from $1,500 to $10,000.
+Class 3 violations carry default penalties from a few hundred dollars up to several thousand.
+Exact amounts are set by the DOB's civil penalty schedule and the specific code section.2

 Why the Default Rate Is So High